bitfount/docker-images/README.md

 ## Using the Docker images

-Our Pod (Process Of Data) docker image is available via Github Container Registry: `ghcr.io/bitfount/pod:stable`
+Our Pod (Processor Of Data) docker image is available via Github Container Registry: `ghcr.io/bitfount/pod:stable`

 If you have any problems with any of the steps in this README then feel free to reach out to us.